EndPointCorp/end-point-blog/2016/01/28/postgres-95-three-little-things.html.md

 ### Feature: REINDEX VERBOSE

-The first feature is one I’ve been wishing for a long time — a verbose form of the REINDEX command.
+The first feature is one I’ve been wishing for a long time—​a verbose form of the REINDEX command.
 Thanks to Sawada Masahiko for adding this.
 Similar to VACUUM, REINDEX gets kicked off and then gives no progress or information until it finishes.
 While VACUUM has long had the VERBOSE option to get around this, REINDEX gives you no clue to which index it was working on, or how much work each index took to rebuild.
 Here is a normal reindex, along with another 9.5 feature, the ability to reindex an entire schema:

 ```
 greg=# reindex schema public;